sanjogpradhanIT/DMA-Final-Todo-App/README.md

 ![signupValidation](RecordAndScreenshot/validationSignup.gif)

-**The above two Records illustrate the registration form with validation like an empty field, the user already exists and the password does not match.
-After registration is done, it will show the toast message saying register successful.**
+**The aforementioned two records serve as an example of a registration form containing validation features including an empty field, an existing user, and a password that does not match.
+Once registration is complete, a toast message indicating registration completion will appear.**

 ---